jphmrst/PLC/README.md

 [![Agda][agda-version]][agda]
 [![agda-stdlib][agda-stdlib-version]][agda-stdlib]

-You can read [the online version of the course pack][coursepackURL] without installing anything.
+You can read the online version of the course pack without installing anything.
 However, to interact with the code and complete the exercises, you need several things: